© 2025. The Trustees of Indiana University

 In a press release, the Monroe County Sheriff’s office said prisoners were being kept in courtroom areas of the justice center during the cleanup.
 A full transfer to another jail would be complicated, it said, and cause lengthy and unnecessary disruptions.

-Criminal hearings have been rescheduled to Thursday.
+Criminal hearings were rescheduled to Thursday.

 Read more: Some offices in Monroe County Justice Building closed again because of mold